shashankp914/Over-the-wire-wargames-Solutions/README.md

 # Over-the-wire-wargames-Solutions
-Detailed solution of solving wargames of over the wire which includes bandit and in future many more.
+Detailed solution of wargames of OverTheWire which includes bandit and in future many more.